arogozhnikov/python3_with_pleasure/README.md

   ```
 - helps to spot some problems that arise when processing raw data

-Sidenote: proper check for None is
+Sidenote: proper check for None is (in both Python versions)
 ```python
 if a is not None:
   pass